kubevault/unsealer/docs/reference/vault-unsealer_run.md

 ### Options

 ```
       --aws.kms-key-id string               The ID or ARN of the AWS KMS key to encrypt values
       --aws.ssm-key-prefix string           The Key Prefix for SSM Parameter store
+      --azure.client-cert-password string   The password of the client certificate for an AAD application
+      --azure.client-cert-path string       The path of a client certificate for an AAD application
+      --azure.client-id string              The ClientID for an AAD application.
+      --azure.client-secret string          The ClientSecret for an AAD application
+      --azure.cloud string                  The cloud environment identifier (default "AZUREPUBLICCLOUD")
+      --azure.secret-prefix string          Prefix to use in secret name for azure key vault
+      --azure.tenant-id string              The AAD Tenant ID
+      --azure.use-managed-identity          Use managed service identity for the virtual machine
+      --azure.vault-base-url string         Azure key vault url, for example https://myvault.vault.azure.net
       --ca-cert-file string                 Path to the ca cert file that will be used to verify self signed vault server certificate
       --google.kms-crypto-key string        The name of the Google Cloud KMS crypto key to use
       --google.kms-key-ring string          The name of the Google Cloud KMS key ring to use
       --google.kms-location string          The Google Cloud KMS location to use (eg. 'global', 'europe-west1')
       --google.kms-project string           The Google Cloud KMS project to use
       --google.storage-bucket string        The name of the Google Cloud Storage bucket to store values in
       --google.storage-prefix string        The prefix to use for values store in Google Cloud Storage
   -h, --help                                help for run
       --insecure-tls                        To skip tls verification when communicating with vault server
-      --mode string                    Select the mode to use 'google-cloud-kms-gcs' => Google Cloud Storage with encryption using Google KMS; 'aws-kms-ssm' => AWS SSM parameter store using AWS KMS
+      --mode string                         Select the mode to use 'google-cloud-kms-gcs' => Google Cloud Storage with encryption using Google KMS; 'aws-kms-ssm' => AWS SSM parameter store using AWS KMS; 'azure-key-vault' => Azure Key Vault Secret store
       --overwrite-existing                  overwrite existing unseal keys and root tokens, possibly dangerous!
       --retry-period duration               How often to attempt to unseal the vault instance (default 10s)
       --secret-shares int                   Total count of secret shares that exist (default 5)
       --secret-threshold int                Minimum required secret shares to unseal (default 3)
       --store-root-token                    should the root token be stored in the key store (default true)
 ```

 ### Options inherited from parent commands